Siphon880gh/ucla-task-manager-pro/README.md

 Taskmanager Pro
 ===
 Assigned to Weng Fei Fung.
 An app for managing tasks.
-Was given a codebase with legacy code and new businesses requirements.
-I refactored, added jQuery, and tweaked the Bootstrap layout.
+Was given a codebase with legacy code, broken code, and new business requirements that the previous developer abandoned.
+I took over and fixed bugs, refactored, added jQuery, and tweaked the Bootstrap layout.

 Demo
 ---